Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "You may forget with whom you laughed, but you will never forget with whom you wept.  "
+> "Every adversity, every failure, every heartbreak, carries with it the seed of an equal or greater benefit."
-> — **Kahlil Gibran**
+> — **Napoleon Hill**

 ---